mdkent/percona-xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

     --innodb-read-io-threads
     --innodb-write-io-threads

-.. option:: --defaults-group
+.. option:: --log-copy-interval

-   This option is to set the group which should be read from the configuration file.
-This is used by innobackupex if you use the `--defaults-group` option.
-It is needed for mysqld_multi deployments.
+   This option specifies time interval between checks done by log copying thread in milliseconds (default is 1 second).

 .. option:: --log-stream

    Makes xtrabackup not copy data files, and output the contents of the InnoDB log files to STDOUT until the :option:`--suspend-at-end` file is deleted.
 This option enables :option:`--suspend-at-end` automatically.

+.. option:: --no-defaults

+   Don't read default options from any option file.
+Must be given as the first option on the command-line.

-.. option:: --stream=name
+.. option:: --parallel=#

-   Stream all backup files to the standard output in the specified format.
-Currently supported formats are 'xbstream' and 'tar'.
+   This option specifies the number of threads to use to copy multiple data files concurrently when creating a backup.
+The default value is 1 (i.e., no concurrent transfer).

 .. option:: --prepare

    Makes :program:`xtrabackup` perform recovery on a backup created with :option:`--backup`, so that it is ready to use.
 See :doc:`preparing a backup <preparing_the_backup>`.

+.. option:: --print-defaults

+   Print the program argument list and exit.
+Must be given as the first option on the command-line.

 .. option:: --print-param

    Makes :program:`xtrabackup` print out parameters that can be used for copying the data files back to their original locations to restore them.
 See :ref:`scripting-xtrabackup`.

+.. option:: --rebuild_indexes

+   Rebuild secondary indexes in InnoDB tables after applying the log.
+Only has effect with --prepare.

+.. option::  --rebuild_threads=#

+   Use this number of threads to rebuild indexes in a compact backup.
+Only has effect with --prepare and --rebuild-indexes.

 .. option:: --stats

    Causes :program:`xtrabackup` to scan the specified data files and print out index statistics.

+.. option:: --stream=name

+   Stream all backup files to the standard output in the specified format.
+Currently supported formats are 'xbstream' and 'tar'.

 .. option:: --suspend-at-end

    Causes :program:`xtrabackup` to create a file called :file:`xtrabackup_suspended` in the :option:`--target-dir`.
 Instead of exiting after copying data files, :program:`xtrabackup` continues to copy the log file, and waits until the :file:`xtrabackup_suspended` file is deleted.
 This enables xtrabackup and other programs to coordinate their work.
 See :ref:`scripting-xtrabackup`.

+.. option:: --tables=name

+   A regular expression against which the full tablename, in ``databasename.tablename`` format, is matched.
+If the name matches, the table is backed up.
+See :doc:`partial backups <partial_backups>`.

 .. option:: --tables-file=name

    A file containing one table name per line, in databasename.tablename format.
 The backup will be limited to the specified tables.
 See :ref:`scripting-xtrabackup`.

-.. option:: --tables=name

-   A regular expression against which the full tablename, in ``databasename.tablename`` format, is matched.
-If the name matches, the table is backed up.
-See :doc:`partial backups <partial_backups>`.

 .. option:: --target-dir=name